sillelien/dollar/dollar-script/src/main/resources/examples/op/when-assign.md

-The 'when assign' operator assigns updates a variable to the assignment expression whenever the 'condition expression' changes and is true.
+The 'when assign' operator `?` .. `=`  updates a variable to the assignment expression whenever the 'condition expression' changes and is true.